Neonize/kontexti/README.md

 ## Security Note

 Never share your OpenAI API key or commit it to version control.
 The `.env.local` file is included in `.gitignore` to prevent accidental commits.
+The API key is only used server-side, ensuring it's not exposed to the client.
 If you believe your API key has been exposed, revoke it immediately from your OpenAI account and generate a new one.

-IMPORTANT: If you've cloned this repository before [DATE], please generate a new OpenAI API key, as the previous one was accidentally exposed and has been revoked.